chille137/HarmonicComplexifier/README.md

 ```
 This combination of translation values creates a visual effect where the pseudo-element appears to be slightly raised above the button, adding a sense of depth and a 3D-like appearance.

-Another important object which builds up this graphical interface is the input type HTML element <b>Range Slider</b>. \
+Another important object which builds up this graphical interface is the input HTML element of the type <b>range</b>. \
 The Harmonic Complexifier provides three sliders which play different role but they all share the same CSS style:
 <p>
   <img src = "readmeImgs/LEVEL.png">
   <img src = "readmeImgs/PATTERN.png">
   <img src = "readmeImgs/SPEED.png">
 </p>
+Each slider is composed by the following elements: <b>value</b>, <b>label</b> and the type <b>range</b> input with the so-called <b>thumb</b> (the small and movable indicator that users can interact with by clicking or dragging to set a specific value on the slider).
+These elements are wrapped together in a container for a better positioning of each entire slider.

 ## Conclusions
 We believe that the "Harmonic Complexifier" succeds in its purpouse of guiding a beginning musician in music theory. by encouraging him to evolve and vary using the level of complexity and transformations he likes best.